Das-Kollektiv/tdme2/README.md

     - documentation

 - What is WIP or planned
-    - Optimizing models with specular lighting regarding render calls by reducing groups and materials to a minumum
+    - Optimizing models with specular lighting regarding render calls by reducing nodes and materials to a minumum
     - GUI effects via XML definitions
     - Light scattering effect / effects
     - Simple script language